Rhymlore/htcondor-web/experimental/ospool/byor/anvil.md

 	Annex 'example' is established.
 	Its oldest established request is about 0.69 hours old and will retire in 0.31 hours.
-	You requested 2 machines for this annex, of which 2 are in established annexes.
+	You requested 2 nodes for this annex, of which 2 are in established annexes.
-	There are 136 CPUs in the established machines, of which 1 are busy.
+	There are 136 CPUs in the established nodes, of which 1 are busy.
 	1 jobs must run on this annex, and 1 currently are.
 	You made 1 resource request(s) for this annex, of which 0 are pending, 1 are established, and 0 have retired.